 Structure and Design

 The interesting design of the Sarnath capital is truly captivating, gloriously displaying the lions and Dharma Chakra.
-The Emblem features four lions which stand back to back, making only three of them visible.
+The Emblem features four lions that stand back to back, making only three of them visible.
 The lions are placed on the circular abacus, below which are featured a galloping horse and bull separated by a wheel, called the Wheel of the Law (aka Dharma Chakra in Hindi).
-Below the Abacus is inscribed the now famous quote from Mundaka Upanishad in Devanagari script- Satyameva Jayate – which translates to Truth Alone Triumphs.
+Below the Abacus is inscribed the now-famous quote from Mundaka Upanishad in Devanagari script- Satyameva Jayate – which translates to Truth Alone Triumphs.
 The original Sarnath capital, however, also featured a lotus in a full-bloomed stage, symbolising the fountainhead of life.

 History and Symbolism

-The original Lion Capital is believed to be first erected at the top of Aśoka pillar at Sarnath, which is an important Buddhist site and is considered to be the place where Buddha first declared the gospel of peace.
-Built in 250 BC, the pillar is also called Aśoka Column and is still there.
+The original Lion Capital is believed to be first erected at the top of the Aśoka pillar at Sarnath, which is an important Buddhist site and is considered to be the place where Buddha first declared the gospel of peace.
+Built-in 250 BC, the pillar is also called Aśoka Column and is still there.
 Emperor Ashoka after huge bloodshed in Kalinga reconsidered his life approaches.
-Filled with remorse, he opted the path of non-violence and Buddhism.
+Filled with remorse, he opted for the path of non-violence and Buddhism.
 After turning Buddhist, he built a number of sculptures, Stupas, and religious sites.
 The Lion Capital is the most famous architecture under his name.

 The Lion Capital is heavily influenced by the Buddha’s teachings and ideology.
 The four lions symbolize the four noble truths.
-The capital as a wheel depicts spread of Dharma in all the directions.
+The capital as a wheel depicts the spread of Dharma in all directions.
 It is also believed that a horse, bull, elephant, lion and a pair of feet represent the Buddha himself, as suggested by archaeological studies and ancient coins.
 Further, the lions placed looking at all the four directions also symbolise vigilance in all the directions.

 The Dharma Chakra features right below the four lions, has 24 spokes which represent 24 hours in a day, signifying that time cannot be bounded and its passage is inevitable.
-It also provides a teaching of always moving forward in life.
-The two animals, horse, and bull, represented right below the abacus also hold a great significance.
+It also provides teaching of always moving forward in life.
+The two animals, horse, and bull represented right below the abacus also hold great significance.
 The bull represents hard work and steadfastness, while the horse represents loyalty, speed, and energy.